New Brunswick Route 134

 Route 134 is a 261 km-long north–south secondary highway in eastern New Brunswick, Canada.
-The highway is divided by into a northern and southern section by a gap in Northumberland County connected by Route 11 and Route 8.
+The highway is divided into a northern and southern section by a gap in Northumberland County connected by Route 11 and Route 8.

 History

 Route 134, for the most part, consists of former routings of Route 8 and Route 11.
 It was first designated in 1972 with the opening of the Shediac four-lane highway between Moncton and Shediac (now part of Route 15).
 Different sections of Route 134 continued to appear between the mid-1970s and the early 1990s as construction continued of new controlled-access alignments of Route 8 and Route 11.

 As Route 11 between Kouchibouguac and Miramichi, and a stretch of Route 8 south of Allardville have never been upgraded, Route 134 remains a "broken" route.

 A third segment of Route 134 appeared briefly on maps in the early 1990s along Oldfield Road north of Miramichi (after a new alignment of Route 8 was constructed), whether it was signed or officially part of the route is uncertain.

 Route 134 was rerouted in a portion of Belledune in 1996 after the footprint of a new power plant took over a section of the route's former alignment.